 How Do I Sign Up for Ketamine Therapy?

-If you would like to explore the possibility of working with me using Ketamine Therapy, please e-mail me directly to discuss eligibility and next steps.
+If you would like to explore the possibility of working with me using Ketamine Therapy, please schedule a free consultation call to discuss eligibility and next steps here.

 How Ketamine-Assisted Psychotherapy Works